ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Most interviewees failed on it.</blockquote>

 <h3>4.
-How to Construct a Multipage Data Science Web App in Python with Taipy - <a href="https://medium.com/towards-data-science/how-to-construct-a-multipage-data-science-web-app-in-python-with-taipy-727967680745" target="_blank" rel="noopener noreferrer">link</a></h3>
+How To become a Full Stack Web Developer in 10 months (Roadmap) - <a href="https://medium.com/@Iamvshl/how-to-become-a-full-stack-web-developer-in-10-months-roadmap-68f2fa9bbd67" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Alan Jones`**
+✍️ **posted by `Vishal Nandy`**

-<blockquote>Taipy supports easy navigation between pages in Python web apps — we create a simple CO2 emissions app</blockquote>
+<blockquote>In 2023, I was an random NEET aspirant in my school days and had a strong background of Biology.
+After getting disqualified from NEET, I…</blockquote>

 <h3>5.
 Signals behind the scenes - <a href="https://medium.com/gitconnected/signals-behind-the-scenes-19cbcb6b802b" target="_blank" rel="noopener noreferrer">link</a></h3>